micmejia/bible-dump/NKJV/Deuteronomy/Deut 28.md

 Then all peoples of the earth shall see that you are called by the name of the Lord, and they shall be afraid of you.

 ###### 11
-And the Lord will grant you plenty of goods, in the fruit of your body, in the increase of your livestock, and in the produce of your ground, in the land of which the Lord [^b]swore to your fathers to give you.
+And the Lord will grant you plenty of goods, in the fruit of your body, in the increase of your livestock, and in the produce of your ground, in the land of which the Lord swore to your fathers to give you.

 ###### 12
-The Lord will open to you His good [^c]treasure, the heavens, to give the rain to your land in its season, and to bless all the work of your hand.
+The Lord will open to you His good treasure, the heavens, to give the rain to your land in its season, and to bless all the work of your hand.
 You shall lend to many nations, but you shall not borrow.

 ###### 13
-And the Lord will make you the head and not the tail; you shall be above only, and not be beneath, if you [^d]heed the commandments of the Lord your God, which I command you today, and are careful to observe _them._
+And the Lord will make you the head and not the tail; you shall be above only, and not be beneath, if you heed the commandments of the Lord your God, which I command you today, and are careful to observe _them._

 ###### 14
 So you shall not turn aside from any of the words which I command you this day, _to_ the right or the left, to go after other gods to serve them. ## Curses on Disobedience